Cozy, Traditional Christmas Decorating Ideas with plaid accents and Christmas tree decor.

 We usually put this tree up most year’s in the front room, but the setting keeps changing each year.
 The tree itself is actually new this year.
 You can read more about it from this Christmas Foyer Tour.

-This year, I incorporated a vintage lionel train set from my husband’s childhood.
+This year, I incorporated a vintage Lionel train set like this one from my husband’s childhood.
 We estimate that it’s at least 40 years old, but it still runs and makes noise and keeps chugging along the track.
 The also-vintage village set is a real treat for all the kids.
 This year, I laid a fuzzy blanket for the “snow covered hills” rather than use fake snow.
 Much less mess!

 And our custom Santa sack peeks out from a corner.